aldelar/ptu-ri-alert/README.md

 # PTU RI Alert

-Azure Function to monitor and alert on Azure AI Foundry PTU (Provisioned Throughput Units) deployments and track capacity vs reservations.

-## Overview

-This solution automatically monitors Azure AI Foundry model deployments and compares total PTU capacity against Azure Reservations to detect over-allocation or under-utilization.
+This solution accelerator automatically monitors Azure AI Foundry model deployments and compares total PTU (Provisioned Throughput Units) capacity against Azure RIs (Reservation Instances) to detect over-allocation or under-utilization of purchased Reservation Instances.
+This would prevent the allocation of PTUs billed on an hourly basis.

+The solution monitors new deployements of LLM models leveraging Azure EventGrid and an Azure Function to recompute PTU allocations vs RIs and generate a utilization report from which different types of alerts could be derived to cover the needs of the operations.

 ### Example Output